bit0x1er/SoundWave/README.md

 2. **Imaginary Visuals**: The characters and images associated with the songs are purely fictional and designed to complement the mood of the tracks.
 3. **Non-Commercial**: This project is not for any commercial use.
 4. **Usage Warning**: You are free to use this music player to listen to songs **only**.
 Any usage other than playing or listening songs as intended is strictly prohibited.

 ---

-## 🔔 Warning
-- This project is designed solely for **listening to songs and using the player as intended**.
-- Any misuse or unauthorized actions outside the intended purpose are strictly prohibited.

----